ig-perez/TbSET/readme.md

 </p>

 From the image:
 - The TUI loop invokes the training process through the `train` method.
-If it detects a saved model in the configuration file (`tbset.ini`) will load it for inference.
-Otherwise, it will read the configuration values and instantiate a `Trainer` object.
-The `trainer.train()` method is invoked to start training.
+If it detects a saved model will load it for inference.
+Otherwise, it will read the configuration values (`tbset.ini`) and instantiate a `Trainer` object.
 - The `Trainer` object instantiates a `Transformer` which creates the architecture with an Encoder, Decoder, and Dense layer.
 It also implements a custom training loop.
-The training process includes the following actions:
+The training process (invoked with `trainer.train()`) includes the following actions:
   - Dataset workout: A pipeline that downloads and prepares the dataset, creates batches, tokenize each batch (if vocabularies are missing, it will create them using a `BertTokenizer`), and prefetch the dataset.
   - Instantiate the Transformer model and set up the optimizer.
   - Restore any previous checkpoint if it is the case.